extremeshok/clamav-unofficial-sigs/README.md

 -c, --config    Use a specific configuration file or directory
         eg: '-c /your/dir' or ' -c /your/file.name'
-        Note: If a directory is specified the directory must contain atleast master.conf, os.conf or user.conf.
+        Note: If a directory is specified the directory must contain atleast: master.conf, os.conf or user.conf
         Default Directory: /etc/clamav-unofficial-sigs

 -F, --force     Force all databases to be downloaded, could cause ip to be blocked

 -h, --help      Display this script's help and usage information